 Selling, general and administrative expenses.
-Selling, general and administrative expenses totaled \$436 million for the year ended December 31, 2018, an increase of \$70 million, or 19.2%, compared to the same period in 2017.
+Selling, general and administrative expenses totaled \$398 million for the year ended December 31, 2018, an increase of \$61 million, or 17.9%, compared to the same period in 2017.
 Selling expenses increased \$37 million primarily attributable to the amortization of contract acquisition and fulfillment costs from our Hughes segment and an increase in marketing and promotional costs from our Hughes segment mainly associated with our consumer business.
-General and administration expenses increased \$33 million primarily attributable to increases in bad debt expense, costs associated with beginning operations in certain Central and South American countries and other administrative costs from our Hughes segment.
+General and administration expenses increased \$24 million primarily attributable to increases in bad debt expense, costs associated with beginning operations in certain Central and South American countries and other administrative costs from our Hughes segment.

 Depreciation and amortization.
-Depreciation and amortization expenses totaled \$598 million for the year ended December 31, 2018, an increase of \$76 million, or 14.6%, compared to the same period in 2017.
-The increase was primarily due to an increase in depreciation expense of (i) \$39 million relating to the EchoStar XIX, EchoStar XXII, EchoStar XXI, EchoStar 105/SES-11 satellites that were placed into service in the first, second and fourth quarters of 2017, respectively and the Telesat T19V satellite that was placed into service in the fourth quarter of 2018, (ii) \$28 million relating to our customer rental equipment, (iii) \$11 million relating to machinery and equipment and (iv) \$9 million relating to the decrease in depreciable life of the SPACEWAY 3 satellite.
-The increase in depreciation expense was partially offset by a decrease of \$8 million in amortization expense from certain fully amortized other intangible assets in our Hughes segment.
+Depreciation and amortization expenses totaled \$551 million for the year ended December 31, 2018, an increase of \$55 million, or 11.0%, compared to the same period in 2017.
+The increase was primarily due to an increase in depreciation expense of: (i) \$28 million relating to our customer rental equipment, (ii) \$17 million relating to the EchoStar XIX and EchoStar 105/SES-11 satellites that were placed into service in the first and fourth quarters of 2017, respectively and the Telesat T19V satellite that was placed into service in the fourth quarter of 2018, (iii) \$9 million relating to the decrease in depreciable life of the SPACEWAY 3 satellite (iv) \$12 million relating to machinery and equipment and (v) an increase of \$3 million in amortization expense relating to the development of externally marketed software.
+The increases were partially offset by a decrease of \$8 million in amortization expense from certain fully amortized other intangible assets in our Hughes segment